-During the course of the days, we’ll be running a number of workshops aimed at our core theme.
-When registering for the conference, you will need to select one of the two available workshops at each time.
-Your choosing of workshops won’t limit you on the day – we use the numbers to allow our presenters to have a rough idea of how many people to expect.
+During the course of the day, we’ll be running a number of workshops aimed at our core theme of Inclusive Education.
+When registering for the conference, you will need to select one of the available workshops at each time.
+Your choice of workshops won’t limit you on the day – we use the numbers to give our facilitators a rough idea of how many people to expect.

 Registered charity no: 1141998

 The Students’ Union, Royal Holloway

 Egham, TW20 0EX